opensim-org/opensim-core/doc/APIGuide.md

           constructProperty_functions();
       }
   ~~~
   4. If you have dependencies on other components  you should specify those dependencies by using the `OpenSim_DECLARE_SOCKET` macro with the Socket name and type of the dependency.
 For example, a Joint has two sockets of type PhysicalFrame and their names are *parent_frame* and *child_frame* respectively.
 Sockets automatically generate properties with socket type and name as part of the XML tag.
 The expected XML value is the full path name of the dependency component.
-OpenSim can now check the existence of the component that is your dependency and of the required type and provide meaningful messages.
+OpenSim can now check the existence of the dependency, and ensure it is of the correct type.
+If the dependency is not satisfied, OpenSim will provide meaningful error messages.
   ~~~cpp
   OpenSim_DECLARE_SOCKET(muscle, Muscle,
           "The muscle for which to compute metabolic rate.");
   ~~~
-  5. Specify your component’s Outputs by employing the `OpenSim_DECLARE_OUTPUT` macro with the name of the output, its value type, and the member function of your component that produces the value of the output .
+  5. Specify your component’s Outputs by employing the `OpenSim_DECLARE_OUTPUT` macro with the name of the output, its value type, and the member function of your component that produces the value of the output.
 Similarly, use the `OpenSim_DECLARE_INPUT` macro to create a named slot for the Output of another component to plug in.
   ~~~cpp
   OpenSim_DECLARE_INPUT(desired_angle, double, SimTK::Stage::Position,
           "This controller will try to minimize the error from this angle (radians).");